phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a9-zynq7000/armv7a9-zynq7000-zedboard.md

 ### Loading plo from SD card

-- Firstly, you should copy the disk image `phoenix.disk` from the `_boot/armv7a9-zynq7000-zedboard` directory to the SD card and rename it to `BOOT.bin`.
+- Copy the disk image `phoenix.disk`
+ from the `_boot/armv7a9-zynq7000-zedboard` directory to the SD card and rename it to `BOOT.bin`.

 - Then, insert the SD card into the board.